 Photo credit: Grant Halverson

-Gerri Houlihan began her professional training at the Juilliard School, studying with Antony Tudor, Alfredo Corvino, and members of the Martha Graham and Jose Limon dance companies.
+Gerri Houlihan began her professional training at The Juilliard School, studying with Antony Tudor, Alfredo Corvino, and members of the Martha Graham and Jose Limon dance companies.
 She performed with the Metropolitan Opera Ballet and the Paul Sanasardo Dance Company and spent five years as a soloist with the Lar Lubovitch Dance Company touring extensively throughout the United States and Europe.
-Ms. Houlihan has taught or choreographed for such institutions as NY’s High School of the Performing Arts, the University of Wisconsin-ilwaukee, the Bates Dance Festival, the Boston Ballet, the Harvard Summer Dance Center, Meredith College, the University of South Florida, North Carolina School of the Arts, the University of Richmond, the University of North Carolina-Greensboro, and Virginia Commonwealth University.
+Ms. Houlihan has taught or choreographed for such institutions as NY’s High School of the Performing Arts, the University of Wisconsin-Milwaukee, the Bates Dance Festival, the Boston Ballet, the Harvard Summer Dance Center, Meredith College, the University of South Florida, North Carolina School of the Arts, the University of Richmond, the University of North Carolina-Greensboro, and Virginia Commonwealth University.
 From 1984 to 1987, she directed her own school and company, the Boston Dance Project.
 She was one of five finalists in the Boston Ballet’s International Choreography Competition.
 From 1988 to 1999, Ms. Houlihan was on the faculty of New World School of the Arts in Miami, FL.
 During that time, she was also the artistic director of Houlihan and Dancers.
 The recipient of two Florida Individual Artist Fellowships in Dance/Choreography in 1991-92 and 1996-97, Houlihan and Dancers was on the touring roster for the state of Florida.
 She is a member of the board of directors for the Florida Dance Association and also for the American College Dance Association.
 Ms. Houlihan has been on the faculty of the American Dance Festival from 1981 to 1983 and from 1987 to the present.
 As an international representative for ADF, she has participated in eighteen international linkages, teaching in Korea, China, Brazil, Paraguay, Chile, Estonia, Poland, the Philippines, Russia, and Mongolia.
 She is the 2005 recipient of the Balasaraswati Joy Anne Dewey Beinecke Endowed Chair for Distinguished Teaching and a 2012 recipient of the Pearl S. Tyner Distinguished Professor in Teaching Award.
 She received her MFA in 2007 from the Hollins University/American Dance Festival MFA program.
-She is the Pearl S. Tyner Distinguished Professor in Teaching at Florida State University.
+She recently retired from FSU and currently teaches year-round at the American Dance Festival studios and as a guest artist at Elon University.

 Photo credit: Sara D. Davis/ADF